Teacher Training

 Who this training is for

-For Yoga teachers who want to feel more confident and at ease teaching a wider range of bodies, needs, and life stages.
+For Yoga teachers (or aspiring Yoga teachers) who want to feel more confident and at ease teaching a wider range of bodies, needs, and life stages.

 If you…